Sweet Little Sixteen: "Surfin' U.S.A."

-The Beach Boys' 1963 song "Surfin' U.S.A." features lyrics by Brian Wilson set to the music of "Sweet Little Sixteen."
+The Beach Boys' 1963 song "Surfin' U.S.A." features lyrics by Brian Wilson and an uncredited Mike Love set to the music of "Sweet Little Sixteen."
 Under pressure from Berry's publisher, Wilson's father and manager, Murry Wilson, gave the copyright, including Brian Wilson's lyrics, to Arc Music.

-The Beatles' version
+Beatles-related versions

+Beatles connection

-The Beatles recorded the song once for the Pop Go The Beatles radio show on 10 July 1963 at the Aeolian Hall, London.
-It remained unreleased until Live at the BBC in 1994.
+The Beatles recorded the song once for the Pop Go the Beatles radio show on 10 July 1963 at the Aeolian Hall, London.
+It remained unreleased until Live at the BBC in 1994 (a year before they released Anthology 1).